alkesh26/blog/content/posts/leetcode-symmetric-tree.md

 description: LeetCode - check whether a tree is mirror of itself using C++, Golang and Javascript.
 date: 2021-11-14
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - check whether a tree is mirror of itself, c++, golang, javascript"
+categories: "check whether a tree is mirror of itself, c++, golang, javascript"
 ---

 ## Problem statement